gmholton/hurt/README.md

-# hurt
+# HURT 100 Statistics

-HURT 100 Stuff
+Some R code for accessing HURT 100 results.
+Functional but messy.
+Pull requests welcome.